WordPress/wordpress-playground/packages/docs/site/docs/main/contributing/translations.md

 -   [Contributing](https://wordpress.github.io/wordpress-playground/contributing)
 -   [Links and Resources](https://wordpress.github.io/wordpress-playground/resources)

-Even when the language is not available on the language switcher, the work to add translated pages can be done and the translated pages will be publicly available after the merge of PRs with translated files.
+Even if the language switcher doesn't display a specific language, work on adding translated pages can still progress, as the translated pages will become publicly available once the PRs containing the translated files are merged.

 Asumming the `fr` language is the first language with the Documentation hub pages (Quick Start Guide, Playground web instance, About Playground, Guides,... ) completely translated to French, the `docusaurus.config.js` should look like this in that branch so `npm run build:docs` properly generate the `fr` subsite and only displays the french language in the `localeDropdown` language switcher